-"We need more headcount"
+"We need to retain more customers"

 "I'm involved in every decision"

-Growth capped by one person's availability is a structural problem.
+Growth gets capped by one person's availability.

-"We treat every customer the same"
+"We're treating every account the same"

 The onboarding team was overwhelmed.
 We were pulling in staff from other markets to cover the load and the pressure was building to hire.
 Before doing that, I asked a simpler question: where is the team's time actually going?